Highway 14 Updates

 Connie Road To Glinz Road

 - The contract for Connie Road to Glinz Lake Road was awarded to Windley Contracting Ltd. from Nanaimo.
-Construction began in November 2020, with completion expected at the end of summer 2022.
+Construction began in November 2020, with completion initially expected at the end of summer 2022.

 June 2, 2021: Significant Disruptions to Morning Traffic